 Got a case study on your to-do list?
 To create a case study that converts, it’s crucial that you ask your customer the right questions—otherwise you’ll end up with 1,000 words of sales talk and unconvincing fluff. (“Company X is great!
 Rah rah rah!”)

-My team of content marketing writers and I recently created a compelling casestudy that earned our client a lot of kudos, and we pulled together a list of the interview questions we routinely ask to create tension-filled, reader-grabbing casestudies like that one.
-(Want a free PDF copy of this list?
+We recently created a compelling casestudy that earned our client a lot of kudos, and we pulled together a list of the interview questions we routinely ask to create tension-filled, reader-grabbing casestudies like that one.
+(Want a free INFOGRAPHIC of this list?
 Download it here…no form to fill out, just click and grab!)